lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/Grammar.md

 If you study hard, you will pass the exam.
 If I see her, I will say hello.
 If they don’t hurry, they will miss the train.

+If you name it, we will do it=>U name it, we do it

 Remember, the first conditional is all about real possibilities in the future.
 It’s not about general truths or hypothetical situations.
 It’s about what might happen.